mongodb/mongo-csharp-driver/Docs/reference/content/reference/bson/mapping/index.md

 });
 ```

-{{% note %}}When a readonly property is serialized, it value is persisted to the database, but never read back out.
+{{% note %}}When a readonly property is serialized, its value is persisted to the database, but never read back out.
 This is useful for storing “computed” properties.{{% /note %}}

 ### Element Name